Description

 Using this definition on our asset we see for example:

-• Compared with SPY (-24.5 days) in the period of the last 3 years, the maximum DrawDown of -59.2 days is smaller, thus worse.
+• Compared with SPY (-24.5 days) in the period of the last 3 years, the maximum drop from peak to valley of -59.2 days is lower, thus worse.

 MaxDuration:

-• The maximum days below previous high over 5 years of Facebook is 366 days, which is lower, thus better compared to the benchmark SPY (488 days) in the same period.
+• The maximum time in days below previous high water mark over 5 years of Facebook is 366 days, which is smaller, thus better compared to the benchmark SPY (488 days) in the same period.

 AveDuration: